11 Health Secrets Your Butt Wants You to Know

 I appreciate a gentle wipe

 Digging deep or getting overzealous with the toilet paper can irritate the skin in there, causing little tears or abrasions, and leaving you with an itchy butt.
 If you use perfumed toilet paper or flushable wipes to do the deed, they often contain chemicals that dry your skin, making you scratch even more.
 All your rear really needs is one or two wipes with regular toilet paper (front to back for the ladies); or if needed, moisten the toilet paper with water.
+Here are more tips on how to wipe your butt (because yes, there’s a wrong way to do it).

 I can let about 20 rip a day